WGLab/LIQA/doc/Usage.md

 ,21586763,21599191,21605683,    21546624,21548335,21551933,21553719,21554534,21560154,21562420,21563337,21564737,21571596,21573856,21582631,21584083,21585332,21586885,21599404,21606183,       0       ECE1    cmpl    cmpl    0,0,1,2,2,0,0
 ,0,0,2,0,0,0,0,1,1,0,
 ```
-This reference file in this format can be downloaded at [UCSC](https://genome.ucsc.edu/cgi-bin/hgTables?command=start) by selecting "all fields from selected table" in output format.
+This reference file can be downloaded at [UCSC](https://genome.ucsc.edu/cgi-bin/hgTables?command=start) by selecting "all fields from selected table" in output format.

-We preprocess reference file by using `liqa -task refgene`.
+Then, we preprocess reference file by using `liqa -task refgene`.
 An example is given below.

 - For gtf format
 ```